dewdeded/GrinHelper/README.md

-# Grinhelper Suite - BASH Script Repository
+# GrinHelper Suite - BASH Script Repository

 ## Setup Instructions
 Based on a clean Ubuntu 16.04 LTS minimal install (other Ubuntu and Debian should work too)